How do Herschel heaters work?

 We could get really geeky on this but will try to keep it simple…

-Herschel Inspire panel heaters are made from a stainless steel filament woven into an insulating material.
-Herschel Select Panels are made from Carbon Fibre elements.
-Whilst they have different construction methods, they both do the same thing which is to convert electricity to emit radiant heat called “far infrared”.
-Surface temperatures of the Inspire and Select Panels average 100 degrees centigrade and are designed to gently warm people and buildings.
+Herschel Inspire panels convert electricity to emit radiant heat called “far infrared”.
+Surface temperatures of the Inspire average 100 degrees centigrade and are designed to gently warm people and buildings.

-Herschel Advantage and Aspect range utilise ceramic plate emitters containing nickel wire cores.
+Herschel Advantage IRP4 and Aspect XL range utilise ceramic plate emitters containing nickel wire cores.

 Herschel Far Infrared emitters emit in the spectral range of 3 – 10 microns with no light at all.

-The Herschel Advantage and Aspect Space heaters have surface temperatures of around 400 degrees centigrade and have a higher throw and spread to heat larger areas.
+The Herschel Advantage and Aspect Space heaters have surface temperatures of around 750 degrees Fahrenheit and have a higher throw and spread to heat larger areas.